pingcap/ossinsight/blog/why-we-chose-tidb-to-support-ossinsight-v2/index.md

 <br />

-We needed more informative, powerful, and trending open source insights.
+We need more informative, powerful, and trending open source insights.
 So, I decided to take up this challenge, and we made it.

 ## What did we expect